dennisbirch/dbbbuilder-swift/README.md

 #### DBBStorageType <a name="dbbstoragetype"> </a>

 An enum that defines the types DBBBuilder can persist to the database file.
-You use tyese types to configure your DBBManager instance(s) with mapping that tells them what to persist to file and how to persist it.
+You use these types to configure your DBBManager instance(s) with mapping that tells them what to persist to file and how to persist it.

 - .bool - Boolean values
 - .int - All Integer types